-Hazard/Constraining Factor Effect at Surveillance Location Present (Y, N or intermittent (I)) Management actions Vessel traffic Periodic but predictable for main port, frequent and unpredictable at fishing-boat wharves Y Sampling of main port can be planned through consultation of South Port shipping movement website and communication with the harbour master at the start of each survey and during survey work to monitor (common) changes to schedules.
+Hazard/Constraining Factor Effect at Surveillance Location Present (Y, N or intermittent (I)) Management actions Vessel traffic Periodic but predictable for main port, frequent and unpredictable at fishing-boat wharves Υ Sampling of main port can be planned through consultation of Port Nelson shipping movement website and communication with shipping manager at the start of each survey and during survey work to monitor (common) changes to schedules.
 Fishing wharves can be very busy and movements are not posted on the website.
 In general these wharves are considered too dangerous for diver searches and there is generally no room or unacceptable risk of entanglement for deployment of traps.
 Dredging & construction activities Annual maintenance dredging and periodic construction activity on the port wharves and marina berths May require that parts of the wharves are not sampled at times when construction is in progress, or that channels sites are not sampled with the sled when dredger is on station, but these periods are usually of limited duration.
 When dredger is working, sampling vessels need to keep clear and not impede its trips out to the spoil ground.
-Cables, pipelines and other hazards to navigation No significant power cable hazards.
-Shallow channels and large sand banks exposed at low tide in the northern harbour. Υ Boat handlers to be aware of location of cables and sledding and trapping must avoid these areas.
-Close attention to navigational charts and depth sounder required.
-Pollution (sewer outfall) No outfalls within the harbour but sewage spills occur occasionally after heavy rain I Diving and other work may have to be postponed until Southland Regional Council posts all-clear notice.
+Cables, pipelines and other hazards to navigation Power cables cross the lower Haven and Marina Y Boat handlers to be aware of location of cables and sledding and trapping must avoid these areas.
+Pollution (sewer outfall) No outfalls within the harbour but sewage spills occur occasionally after heavy rain I Diving and other work may have to be postponed until Nelson City Council posts all-clear notice.
 Diving related (entanglement) Areas that are publicly accessible are heavily used by anglers and fishing line presents an entanglement hazard.
 Wild oysters are a hazard to exposed skin and diving equipment. Υ Divers carry knives or shears at all times and boat support with standby diver is always present.
 Divers also wear gloves to avoid oyster cuts.